Q&A WITH ANA PIO – SCRIPT SUPERVISOR

 Ultimately, the Script Supervisor’s job is to make sure the film has continuity: character behaviour, speech, wardrobe and makeup to guarantee the script’s coherence so the audience can focus on the story development, which protects the Writer and the Director’s visions.

-Every vertical line is numbered and indicates a different shot.
+How a Script Supervisor marks a screenplay Every vertical line is numbered and indicates a different shot.
 This is often referred to as a “slate” number.
 You may know the slate as a clapperboard.
+The length of the lines determines how much of the script the shot covers with colour being a way of grouping shots.
+This can help in understanding if there’s been enough “coverage” so there’s enough to edit in post-production. |

 But I’m curious to know: How has it helped you as a director and what do you think are the most important lessons you’ve picked up from being a script supervisor?